 Moreover, Finch and Schneider say that in addition to increased deaths from air pollution, “Global warming also affects older adults during heat waves, with higher mortality among men, as observed in the ‘killer summers’ of 1995 and 2003.”
 The authors predict that global warming will produce killer heat waves which will hit the elderly especially hard.
 Most seniors live in cities, which are much hotter than the surrounding areas.

 One in Six Deaths Due to Pollution

-Finch and Schneider’s estimates are bolstered by the October 2017 report in the leading journal The Lancet, which shows that pollution was responsible for one in six global deaths in 2015.
-The Lancet report added that the vast majority of the deaths were caused by air pollution, a percentage that is set to escalate as we increase our burning of fossil fuels.
+Finch and Schneider’s bold predictions are bolstered by the October 2017 report in The Lancet, a leading journal which reported that pollution was responsible for one in six global deaths in 2015.
+The authors of the study published in The Lancet added that the vast majority of the deaths were caused by air pollution, a percentage that is set to escalate as we increase our burning of fossil fuels.

 On their report website, pollution.org, the Lancet author’s point out that their estimates are conservative and may be on the low side, saying

 “However, the data is an underestimation because accurate data is missing from many pollutants, and many severely affected countries have insufficient data.“